Peppermint Grove: Politics

 From 1901 to 1968 and from 1974 to 1980 Peppermint Grove was part of the federal Fremantle electorate, since 1934 a notional Labor seat.
 Its most prominent member was wartime Prime Minister John Curtin, a Cottesloe resident.

 Since 1980 it has been part of the federal division of Curtin.
-Until 2022, Curtin was regarded as a safe seat for the centre right Liberal Party, which has held the seat continually since its inception, with the exception of a period from 1996 to 1998 when former Liberal member Allan Rocher held the seat as an independent, and from 2022 onwards.
-In the parliament of Western Australia, its Legislative Assembly electoral district is Cottesloe, held by David Honey, also of the Liberal Party.
+Until 2022, Curtin was regarded as a safe seat for the centre-right Liberal Party, which held the seat continually since its inception, with the exception of a period from 1996 to 1998 when former Liberal member Allan Rocher held the seat as an independent, and from 2022 onwards when it has been held by independent Kate Chaney.
+In the parliament of Western Australia, its Legislative Assembly electoral district is Cottesloe, held by Sandra Brewer, also of the Liberal Party.